Roadwar 2000: Reception

 crew."
 In a subsequent column, the reviewers gave the game 5 out of 5 stars.
 Compute! stated that the game successfully combined individual combat and strategy with good graphics, and concluded that it was "yet another successful product from SSI".
-In 1992 and 1994 survey of science fiction games, Computer Gaming World gave the title two-plus stars of five, stating that "It is quite dated today, although it can be fun as a semi-'no brainer'".
+In 1992 and 1994 survey of science fiction games, Computer Gaming World gave the title two-plus stars of five, stating that "It is quite dated today, although it can be fun as a semi-'no brainer.'"

 Robbie Robberson reviewed Roadwar 2000 in Space Gamer/Fantasy Gamer No. 81.
-Robberson commented that "In short, the Roadwar series is an example of a good idea that is short circuited by its components.
+Robberson said, "In short, the Roadwar series is an example of a good idea that is short circuited by its components.
 If Strategic Simulations, Inc. can release these games with a better and quicker combat routine, or better yet, reduce the incidence of combat, these games would be a required addition to every serious computer gamer's library.
 As of now, they are simply entertaining in the short run, and tedious in the long."